riwepo/fem-age-calculator-app/README.md

 ### Useful resources

 - [stack overflow ](https://stackoverflow.com/questions/17732897/difference-between-two-dates-in-years-months-days-in-javascript) - A nice function to get difference between two dates that accounts for leap years.
+Look for the post from [mordred](https://stackoverflow.com/users/911192/mordred).

 ## Author